OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 ## Create a streaming asynchronous custom function

-The previous function returned the stock price for Microsoft at a particular moment in time, but stock prices are always changing.
-With custom functions, it is possible to “stream” data from an API to get updates on stock prices in real time.
+The `STOCKPRICE` function that you just created returns the price of a stock at a specific moment in time, but stock prices are always changing.
+Let's create a custom function that streams data from an API to get real-time updates on a stock price.

-To do this, you’ll create a new function, `=CONTOSO.STOCKPRICESTREAM`.
-It makes a request for updated data every 1000 milliseconds.
-When a call is made, you may see `#GETTING_DATA` appear in a cell.
-Once a value is returned, this notification should disappear.
+Complete the following steps to create a custom function named `STOCKPRICESTREAM` that requests the price of the specified stock every 1 second.
+While the initial request is in-progress, you may see the placeholder value **#GETTING_DATA** the cell where the function is being called.
+When a value is returned by the function, **#GETTING_DATA** will be replaced by that value in the cell.

-1. Copy and paste the code below into **customfunctions.js**.
+1. In the **stock-ticker** project that the Yo Office generator created, add the following function to **customfunctions.js** and save the file.

     ```js
     function STOCKPRICESTREAM(ticker, caller){
         let result = 0;

         //return every second